Citizen Science Projects

 Every two weeks the information from submitted google forms will be reported.

 Find out which brands are the most commonly found, how many we are finding and which locations around Hong Kong are the most polluted by these plastic sacks!
+Click on the images below for a larger view.

 Did You Know?